Outsourcing to a team isn’t quite the same as managing a traditional pool of coworkers.

 Contractors perform well when they feel trusted and know they’re viewed as experts.
 So pop them into their zone of genius, and let them do their thing!

 Being a good listener can be challenging in a virtual world; Tone and nuance get lost in emails, and even Skype has its limitations.

 It’ll take some work, but it’s still worth your while to create a working environment that feels collaborative and open to everyone on your team.

 Contractors should feel totally free to make suggestions and present ideas, and know they’ll be heard.
 This practice helps your team feel valued, and also gives you access to a pool of creativity and input that can spark new projects, products, and business endeavors.

 Your team members are intimately familiar with your business, and may share amazing insights you’ve never considered.

 Pay them well and plan to keep them long term

 Every team has its quirks, and keeping your business systems running smoothly will involve some managerial improvisation.
-But these seven tips can help you delegate in a way that’s both supportive and productive!
+But these seven tips can help you outsource in a way that’s both supportive and productive!

 PS – Here’s a bonus tip for boosting your team’s productivity: Give them crystal clear project outlines.If you don’t know where to start, check out my VA Templates Training Library.
 Inside, you’ll find dozens of step-by-step project kits your team can implement immediately, with little to no input from you.
 Get all the details right here.